jeffersonroth/jjrf-data-reliability-book/src/concepts/data-architecture/three_tier_architecture.md

 ## Use Case

-[Opetence Inc.](../../use-cases/opetence/opetence_inc.md) expands the data team by hiring a data engineer.
-The data engineer warns the company about the issues described in the previous use case and is authorized to create an Aurora Postgres instance (Data Engineering instance) to store raw and 3rd party data.
+[Opetence Inc.](../../use-cases/opetence/opetence_inc.md) expands the data team by hiring two data engineers.
+The engineers warn the company about the critical issues described in the previous use case and their possible economic and legal consequences.
+They are authorized to create an Aurora Postgres instance (Data Engineering instance) to store raw and third-party data.

 Fivetran now loads data directly from microservices' databases, third-party data (Google Analytics, Facebook Ads, etc.), and some Google Sheets files onto the instance in a database named Fivetran.
 Some data partners can also store data directly in the DE instance, each in its exclusive database (e.g., Braze database).

-The data engineer cleans and anonymizes the data and makes it available in the DE instance in a database called Staging.
+The data engineering team cleans and anonymizes the data and makes it available in the DE instance in a database called Staging.
 The staging data is organized in schemas (`order_service`, `product_service`, etc., and `google_analytics`, `facebook_ads`, etc.).
-The data engineer makes some of these schemas available in the Analytics Aurora Postgres instance as external schemas.
+The team makes some of these schemas available as external schemas in the Analytics Aurora Postgres instance.
 The analytics team has usage permissions to see the data structure but can't select from it.

 The analytics team transforms the external data in the Analytics database using dbt, creating the "marts."